velezj/family-rpg-1/march-2021/characters/frieda-gallows.md

 - She has never had friends or a community, so she does not know how to behave with people or groups, causing her to be shy and introverted.

+- when she is excited or scared, she will start chilling her skin and will be cooler than normal to the touch.
+If she stays in this state for more than 5 minutes, her breath will be chilled and will mist as condensation from the cold hits the air outside the body.

+- Her tears are cold but not frozen

 # Hooks